Gus Johnson (basketball): National Industrial League and college career

-Johnson accepted Idaho's scholarship offer; he played a year at Boise Junior College to get his grades up as a sophomore, and averaged 30 points and 20 rebounds a game for the Broncos.
-Johnson then transferred up north to the University of Idaho in Moscow in 1962.
+Cipriano offered the 24-year old sophomore Johnson an athletic scholarship, and Johnson transferred north to the University of Idaho in Moscow in 1962.
+Cipriano became like a father to him, and Johnson never had any problems at Idaho.
 The Vandals had a .500 season at 13–13 the previous season, and the addition of Johnson made an immediate impact as they won their first five games and were 12–2 through January.
-Idaho was actually undefeated through January with Johnson playing: due to NCAA rules (junior college transfer originally enrolled at a four-year school) at the time, he was allowed to play regular season games only, not tournaments.
+Idaho was actually undefeated through January with Johnson playing.
+Due to NCAA rules at the time for a junior college transfer originally enrolled at a four-year school, he was allowed to play regular season games only, not tournaments.
 The Vandals went 1–2 without him at the Far West Classic in late December in Portland, and the victory was a one-pointer over WSU.
 A week earlier with Johnson, the Vandals routed the Cougars by 37 points in Moscow.

 Johnson became known as "Honeycomb," a nickname Cipriano gave him because of his sweet play.
-As an experienced junior, he averaged 19.0 points and 20.3 rebounds per game during the 1962–63 season, leading independent Idaho to a 20–6 record, their best in 36 years.
+As a junior, he averaged 19.0 points and 20.3 rebounds per game during the 1962–63 season, leading independent Idaho to a 20–6 record, their best in 36 years.
 With Johnson and leading scorer Chuck White, the Vandals were at their best in their main rivalries, 4–0 versus Oregon, 4–1 versus Palouse neighbor Washington State, and 1–1 against Washington.
 Idaho's primary nemesis was Seattle University, led by guard Eddie Miles, who won all three of its games with the Vandals.
 Idaho lost its only game with Final Four-bound Oregon State at the Far West without Johnson, but won all three with Gonzaga, for a 9–3 record against its four former PCC foes and a collective 12–6 against the six Northwest rivals.
 Attendance at the Memorial Gym was consistently over-capacity, with an estimated 3,800 for home games in the cramped facility.

-Johnson and center Paul Silas of Creighton waged a season-long battle to lead the NCAA in rebounding.
-Silas claimed this by averaging 20.6 per game, 0.3 per game more than Johnson's average.
+Johnson and center Paul Silas of Creighton waged a season-long battle for the NCAA rebounds lead.
+Silas claimed the title by a scant 0.3 rebounds with an average of 20.6 per game.
 Johnson also set the UI record with 31 rebounds in a game against Oregon.
-The Ducks' head coach Steve Belko, a former Vandal, called Johnson a "6' 6" Bill Russell," and "the best ball player one of my teams has ever played against..."
+Ducks head coach Steve Belko, a former Vandal, called Johnson a "6' 6" Bill Russell" and "the best ball player one of my teams has ever played against..."